jacobsoftware/currencyapi/README.md

 # Historical data of currency exchange rate

 Simple program that allows user to get historical currency exchange rate (data provided by https://currencyapi.com).
-To get started u need to create account on their website and save api key in json file: key.json, but remember that u have only 300 requests per month on free trial.
+To get started you need to create account on their website and save api key in json file: key.json, but remember that you have only 300 requests per month on free trial.